Search

 A toddler is gently touching noses with a fish held by an adult near a riverbank. visit bishop

-There are many places to fish in the Owens Valley all year long, but what so many anglers look forward to every year is the California general trout season.
-Opening day of fishing season, the last Saturday in April, is anticipated as eagerly as Christmas is by adults and children alike.
-“Fishmas” is a day like no other in springtime in the beautiful Eastern Sierra.
+There are many places to fish in the Owens Valley year-round.
+But for many anglers, one moment stands above the rest: the California general trout season.
+Opening day falls on the last Saturday in April.
+It’s anticipated with the same excitement as Christmas, by adults and children alike.
+Around here, residents and visitors alike to call it “Fishmas.”
 Give the gift of fishing to your children (and yourself), celebrate the season, and enjoy a lifetime of happy memories.

 For all those who may not know how to start, where to go, and when to do it here are some best practice guidelines, resources, and tips and tricks to make fishing with kids fun, safe, and rewarding.